Blog · By The Packaging Vista Team · June 20, 2026

 What is paperboard?

 Paperboard (like SBS or kraft) is a single, solid layer of thick paper.
-It is light, prints beautifully, and folds flat – ideal for retail folding cartons that sit on a shelf.
-See folding cartons.
+It is light, prints beautifully, and folds flat – ideal for retail folding cartons that sit on a shelf and need crisp graphics.
+Its smooth surface is what makes high-resolution print, foil, and embossing look sharp, which is why most cosmetics, supplement, and food cartons you see on a shelf are paperboard.
+See folding cartons for retail shelves.

 What is corrugated?

 Corrugated has a wavy fluted layer glued between flat liners, and that flute is what gives it strength and impact resistance for shipping.
+The air channels in the flute act like a built-in cushion, absorbing knocks and resisting crushing in transit.
 Most everyday shipping “cardboard boxes” are corrugated.
-For the structure and flute detail, see our corrugated boxes guide, plus corrugated boxes and cardboard boxes.
+For the structure and flute detail, see our corrugated boxes guide, plus corrugated boxes built for shipping and cardboard boxes for everyday shipping.

 How to choose

 Does it ship on its own or need to protect a heavy item?
 Corrugated.
-Does it sit on a shelf and need bright print?
+Does it sit on a shelf as a retail box on a store shelf and need bright print?
 Paperboard.
-Many brands use both – a printed paperboard carton inside a corrugated shipper.
+Many brands use both – a printed paperboard carton inside a corrugated shipper – so the retail box stays beautiful and the outer box takes the abuse of transit.
+If you are unsure how thick to go on paperboard, our paperboard weight and thickness guide helps.

-Tell us your product and how it travels, and we will recommend a material and build a free dieline.
+Tell us your product and how it travels, and we will recommend a material and build a free dieline – with free design support, no die or plate fees, a 100-box minimum, and an 8–10 day turnaround.
 Start with our materials guide, then request your free quote or contact our team.